SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 Here we present a brief overview of running FLReconstruct from the command line, including examples of scripting the pipeline using builtin modules.
 The more advanced topic of writing and using your own custom modules is covered in [Writing FLReconstruct Modules](@ref writingflreconstructmodules).

 Example Usage {#examples}
 =============
 The flreconstruct program is a command line application just like any other Unix style program (e.g. `ls`).
 In the following, we will write commands assuming that `flreconstruct` is in your path.
-If is not, simply use the relative or absolute path to `flsimulate`.
+If is not, simply use the relative or absolute path to `flreconstruct`.

-You can get help on the
-options that can be passed to `flreconstruct` by running it with the `-h` or `--help` options, e.g.
+You can get help on the options that can be passed to `flreconstruct` by running it with the `-h` or `--help` options, e.g.

 ~~~~~
 $ flreconstruct --help